Dechert: History

 The firm's first predecessor, MacVeagh & Bispham, was formed in 1875 by Wayne MacVeagh and George Tucker Bispham.
-MacVeagh previously served as ambassadors of the United States to Turkey, and Bispham authored the treatise "Principles of Equity", which was considered the definitive work on the subject at the time.
-MacVeagh went on to become United States attorney general under president James Garfield, and then ambassadors of the United States to Italy in 1893.
-Bispham went on to become a professor at the University of Pennsylvania Law School in 1884.

 Over the next few decades, MacVeagh & Bispham and its successor represented a number of banks, railroads, insurance companies, and coal companies.

 MacVeagh & Bispham's successor merged with another Philadelphia law firm, Dechert, Smith & Clark, in 1942.
 After several more name changes, the firm was known as Dechert Price & Rhoads from 1962 to 2000.
 In 2000, the firm shortened its name to Dechert.
 By the early 2000s, the firm included about 700 lawyers in 12 worldwide offices.

 In 2011, Andrew J. Levander became chairman of the firm.
 At that time, Dechert had 747 lawyers and generated $671 million in annual revenue.

 In the 2018 AmLaw Global 200 survey, Dechert ranked as the 43rd highest-grossing law firm in the world.
 In the same year, Dechert reached a settlement with two former payroll staffers over claims that it discriminated against certain staff members because of their sex and age.
 The two former payroll staffers at Dechert filed a complaint against the firm in 2017, claiming they experienced a culture of bias against older and female employees at the firm that led to their firing in 2016.
 They also alleged there was a "boys club" at the firm that gave beneficial treatment to younger male employees.
 Dechert claimed that it had laid off the two payroll staffers because Dechert upgraded its technology and outsourced the staffers' jobs.
-Previously, on the eve of trial, the firm and former associate Ariel Ayanna reached an eleventh-hour deal in a "Macho culture" retaliation case.
+Previously, on the eve of trial, the firm and former associate Ariel Ayanna reached an eleventh-hour deal in a "macho culture" retaliation case.
 The attorney had claimed the firm fired him to get back at him for taking time off to care for his mentally ill wife and their newborn, The National Law Journal reported.

 Financial Times ranked Dechert in the Top 10 Most Innovative Law Firms in 2019.
 In 2021, Dechert ranked 5th for the same recognition.

 The UK Dechert unit was sued by former partner Monica Gogn for workplace discrimination due to race and sex.
 In 2020, an employment tribunal filing document stated that the proceedings leveled against "Dechert LLP & Others" were "dismissed following a withdrawal of the claim by the claimant".
 Dechert and an administrative services provider for the firm agreed in 2021 to settle claims by a former site manager in Washington, D.C. that he was subjected to discrimination and retaliation because he had a stroke, federal court records show.